Submissions

 Manuscript preparation

 Each submission should consist of a title page and a main document file.
+These are two separate files.
 The title page should include: (i) manuscript title and all author names, degrees, affiliations, mailing addresses, and e-mail addresses for correspondence, (ii) a short title (running head), (iii) a onesentence biographical statement for each author, listing credentials and one or multiple places of affiliation, (iv) grant or financial support information and/or a conflict of interest statement as well as (v) any acknowledgments.
+This should not be included in the main paper document.

 The main document file should be single-spaced, use a 12-point font; employ italics, rather than underlining; include tables, figures, notes, and references.
-Every effort should be made by the author to see that the main document file contains no clues as to the author's identity: Information pertaining to the identity of the author or institutional affiliation should be listed as endnotes on a separate page.
+Every effort should be made by the author to see that the main document file contains no clues as to the author's identity.

 On the first page should be the title, a nonstructured abstract (maximum 200 words), and 4-5 keywords.